2023 Stripe Chargeback Guide

 - Provide your customers with easy-to-find terms of service.

-Make sure that your terms of service and your policies are easy to find.
-Have your customers check or agree to the terms prior to checkout and avoid using a checkbox that only contains a link, as credit card issuers can get very specific when it comes to how your policies are presented on your website.
+Make sure that your terms of service and policies are easy to find.
+Have your customers check or agree to the terms prior to checkout.
+Avoid using a checkbox that only contains a link, as credit card issuers can get very specific when it comes to how your policies are presented on your website.

 While chargebacks may be a thorn in the side for merchants, they are not a cause for despair.
-Practicing vigilance and observing standard, stringent payment protocols can help reduce instances of chargebacks and fraud.
+Practicing vigilance and keeping up with best practices in fraud and chargeback prevention can help merchants avoid chargebacks becoming a major problem for their business